IRS-Public/taxpert/docs/architecture.md

 wants in `<head>` (a vendored library, a font, an extra module), and it is replaced unconditionally at the bottom of `head.html`.
 TWE fills it, and credit-assistant does not.

+Naming `resources/vendor/taxpert/audit-panel/styles/audit-panel.css`
-**Why there is no import.** Naming `resources/vendor/taxpert/audit-panel/styles/audit-panel.css` inside the library would hardcode the internal file layout of a package the library neither depends on nor versions, and would make `include_taxpert_workspace: no` a conditional inside a library template instead of a file that is simply never emitted.
-The rule is checkable by reading: grep `form-builder/src/main/resources/form-builder/templates` for `vendor/taxpert` and every hit is prose in a comment.
-The cost is about thirty lines of mount markup per app rather than once in the library, and both apps plus the cookiecutter carry a copy.
+inside the library would hardcode the internal file layout of a package the library neither depends on nor versions, and would make `include_taxpert_workspace: no` a conditional inside a library template instead of a file that is simply never emitted.

-**What replaces the import.** Two duck-typed contracts, both in `packages/ui/src/shared/js/`:
+Two duck-typed contracts replace the imports, both in `packages/ui/src/shared/js/`:

-- `graph-adapter.js` defines a nine-method port over the fact graph: `paths`, `getCollectionIds`, `get`, `set`, `getDefinition`, `toJson`, `load`, plus `changeEvents`. `windowFactGraphAdapter()` is the default implementation, and it resolves `window.factGraph` on every call rather than capturing it, because the graph arrives asynchronously from the Scala.js bundle.
-Every read is defensive by contract, because the tools re-read on every `fg-update`, which fires on every keystroke.
+- `graph-adapter.js` defines a port over the fact graph: `paths`, `getCollectionIds`, `get`, `set`, `getDefinition`, `toJson`, `load`, plus `changeEvents`. `windowFactGraphAdapter()` is the default implementation, and it resolves `window.factGraph` on every call rather than capturing it, because the graph arrives asynchronously from the Scala.js bundle.
+The tools re-read on every `fg-update`, which fires on every keystroke.
 A host with a different graph supplies its own adapter through `configure({ graph })`.
 - `flow-dom.js` describes the host's flow markup as data: `questionTag`, `displayTag`, `alertTag`, `pathAttr`, `conditionAttr`, `screenSelector` and so on.
 The defaults reproduce credit-assistant's